cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 EDITOR'S NOTE: The current specification encodes many common extensions with a DER encoded byte string.
 It should be discussed if more or all commonly active extensions should be natively encoded with CBOR.
 Would an specific CBOR encoding have to be specified for each extension or can a general CBOR encoding that apply to all remaining extensions be specified?

 This section details the encoding of the 'extensions' field.
 The 'extensions' field is encoded as a CBOR array where each extension is encoded with an CBOR int followed by an optional CBOR item of any type.
 Each 'extnID' field is encoded as a CBOR int (see {{extype}}), where the sign is used to encode if the extension 'critical' field.
 Critical extensions are encoded with a positive sign and non-critical extensions are encoded with a negative sign.
-If the array contains exacly one int, the array is omitted.
+If the array contains exactly one int, the array is omitted.
 The 'extnValue' OCTET STREAM value field is encoded as the CBOR byte string 'extensionValue'.

 The extensions mandated to be supported by {{RFC7925}} are given special treatment.
 Below the boolean values (cA, digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.: